LeiRoF/M2-Internship/docs/Diary.md

 </div>

-- Trying to find a solution to use Jupyter in VSC with a kernel hosted a computation node.
+- Searched and found a solution to use Jupyter in VSC with a kernel hosted a computation node.
+- Edited the function to generate the input/output vectors composed of columns insteade of entire images, but I'm facing a memory leak issue...
+- Just thought to another problem: until now, I avoided the problem of orientation faced in the last part of the cloud generation process (see 08/02/2023).
+But as I'm now considering column (on the Z axis) at a specific X and Y coordinate, I need to ensure that all the axis are the same.
+Otherwise, I ask the AI to find the velocity and density profile along a line on X or Y (perpendicular to the line of sight) according to a spectrum for one given line of sight.